 Frequency range and resonance errors

 The vibrational energy of accelerometers is often higher in the frequency range between 10 Hz and 1 kHz.
-There are two primary factors that can limit accelerometer operation at lower frequencies.
+Two primary factors can limit accelerometer operation at lower frequencies.
 One can be the low-frequency cut-off of the amplifier, but this is only a problem in extreme circumstances when measuring vibrations well under 1 Hz.
-The other is the effect of ambient temperature fluctuations which can be especially problematic at low frequencies.
+The other is the effect of ambient temperature fluctuations, which can be especially problematic at low frequencies.
 Using shear-type accelerometers can minimize the impact of temperature variations at low frequencies.

-Some applications can require measurements up to 10 kHz, or higher, and can require special treatment.
-The upper limit is determined by the resonant frequency of the accelerometer.
+Some applications require measurements up to 10 kHz or higher and can require special treatment.
+The accelerometer’s resonant frequency determines the upper limit.
 A general rule is that setting the upper-frequency limit to about one-third of the accelerometer’s resonant frequency will eliminate the concern related to resonance-induced measurement errors.
-This is less of a concern with small accelerometers that can have resonant frequencies up to 175 kHz.
+This is less of a problem with small accelerometers with resonant frequencies up to 175 kHz.

 For larger general-purpose accelerometers with higher outputs, resonant frequencies can be as low as 20 kHz.
-These accelerometers can be subject to resonance errors at high-frequency due to the accelerometer’s inherent resonance.
+These accelerometers can be subject to resonance errors at high frequencies due to the accelerometer’s inherent resonance.
 That can result in measurement errors when a wideband reading is made.
 Choosing a device with a wide frequency range and adding a low-pass filter, often included in vibration sensors and preamplifiers, can reduce the problems caused by accelerometer resonance (Figure 1).
-Another option, is when measurements are made at low frequencies, high-frequency resonance effects can be mitigated using mechanical filters like a rubber layer placed between the accelerometer and the mounting surface.
+Another option is when measurements are made at low frequencies, high-frequency resonance effects can be mitigated using mechanical filters, like a rubber layer placed between the accelerometer and the mounting surface.

 Sensitivity

 Sensitivity is a key specification for accelerometers.
-It quantifies the conversion between vibrations and voltage at a reference frequency and is specified in mV/g and is often frequency dependent.
+It quantifies the conversion between vibrations and voltage at a reference frequency, is specified in mV/g, and is often frequency-dependent.
 For example, if an accelerometer has a sensitivity of 100 mV/g, it produces an output of 1 V when measuring 10 g acceleration.
 The sensitivity of individual accelerometers is measured during calibration.
 Since it can be frequency dependent, a full sensitivity calibration can be required across the usable frequency range.
-Low-sensitivity accelerometers are generally used to measure high-amplitude vibrations and high-sensitivity units are used for low-amplitude applications.
+Low-sensitivity accelerometers are generally used to measure high-amplitude vibrations, and high-sensitivity units are used for low-amplitude applications.

 Residual noise

 The residual noise level determines the lowest amplitude that a sensor can measure.
 It’s important to use an accelerometer with an optimal measurement range.
 Accelerometers with a wider measurement range will also be subject to larger residual noise levels.
-The internal electronics in Integrated Electronics PiezoElectric (IEPE) accelerometers can provide very high effective dynamic ranges.
-Charge sensors can offer similar dynamic ranges, but they can be sensitive to noise issues related to cabling and other factors.
+The internal electronics in Integrated Electronics PiezoElectric (IEPE) accelerometers can provide highly effective dynamic ranges.
+Charge sensors can offer similar dynamic ranges but can be sensitive to noise issues related to cabling and other factors.
 Capacitive and MEMS accelerometers often have narrower dynamic ranges.

 Weight